 - However, sometimes they need a reminder that this official fraction to percent “rule” is the same thing they’ve been doing for months!
 I have them write a little reminder in that section on the wheel – “just like test grades!”

-4) I find that decimal to fraction is sometimes tricky for students.
-When they have trouble, I ask them to read the decimal number according to place value (“How do you say this number, using tenths, hundredths, or thousandths, etc.?”).
+- When students have trouble, I ask them to read the decimal number according to place value (“How do you say this number, using tenths, hundredths, or thousandths, etc.?”).
 Once

 - After completing the examples, we discuss the idea that the denominator will be whatever the last decimal place is (10, 100, 1000, etc.) and the numerator will be the digits in the decimal number.
 We write this rule as simply as possible.